ciroiriarte/ciroiriarte.github.io/_posts/2023-12-27-setting-up-junos-devices-for-jsi.md

 We need a pair of public/private SSH keys for the user.
 You can create it on any Linux machine.

-**Notes:** Down the road I found that JunOS won't accept DSA keys but RSA only.
+**Note:** Down the road I found that JunOS won't accept DSA keys but RSA only.

 {% highlight shell %}
 ciro.iriarte@jhost01:~> ssh-keygen -t rsa -C "JSI process user" -f ~/.ssh/id_rsa-jsi